rpm-software-management/rpm-web/index.md

 ## News

+#### RPM 4.14.2 released!
+(Aug 21 2018)
+* Support for enforcing signature policy and payload verification
+* Numerous bugfixes and minor enhancements across the board
+* See [release notes](wiki/Releases/4.14.2) for details and download information

+* See [release notes](wiki/Releases/4.14.2) for details and download information
 #### RPM 4.14.2-rc2 released!
 (Aug 08 2018)
 * Fixes to various minor resource leaks and other misc bugfixes since rc1
 * See [release notes](wiki/Releases/4.14.2) for details and download information